-The broadening of the definition of “family scheme income” from 2011, including the addition of subpart MB 13, was in response to concerns about the fairness and integrity of the family scheme income rules.
-There had been an increase in the level of the tax credits over 2004–07 and changes in how businesses were being structured (for example, as family trust-owned companies).
-The 2011 broadening reforms sought to recognise the resources available to families to better identify those families in genuine need of additional government assistance.
-The trade-off is an increase in complexity, and for some families, an increase in compliance costs.
+The broadening of the definition of family scheme income from 2011 was in response to concerns about the fairness and integrity of the family scheme income rules.
+There had been an increase in the level of the tax credits over 2004-2007 and changes in how businesses were being structured (for example, as family trust-owned companies).
+The 2011 broadening reforms sought to recognise the resources available to some families and to better identify those families in genuine need of additional government assistance.
+The trade-off is an increase in complexity and for some families an increase in compliance costs and reduction in payments.

 That the submission be declined.